 The U.S. Supreme Court refused to hear the appeal of a Pennsylvania mother who was barred from reading a Bible passage to her son's kindergarten class.

 A federal appeals court decision sheds light on how long it can take for a school district to win the final dismissal of a teacher.

-A federal appeals court has ruled that a Texas school district's dress code that prohibits most messages on student shirts, including political slogans, is likely consitutional.
+The U.S. Supreme Court declined to hear a student's challenge to a Texas school district's dress code that prohibits most messages on student shirts, including political slogans.